 Pots and containers always require more frequent watering than plants in the ground.
 As the season progresses and your plants mature, their root system will expand and require even more water.
 Don't wait until you see the plants wilting.
 Check your containers daily to judge the need for water.

-Wind can be a real hazard for any container-grown plant, and tall vegetables - like tomatoes or trellised cucumber and squash - become top heavy as they produce fruits.
 Try to place your containers so that they are not in an overly windy location.
 A breeze will provide nice air circulation and help prevent fungal diseases, but a strong wind can topple plants and containers and can also shred leaves and dislodge fruits.
 If you are gardening on a raised deck or a rooftop, it may be necessary to provide some type of wind block.